-There were six hospitalizations in the last year, two psychiatric hospitalizations, three drug and alcohol hospitalizations, and one medical hospitalization.
-Only one hospitalization was completed under a 302 commitment and all others were voluntary giving the individual the choice in their treatment.
-Five members returned to PR after discharge to continue working on their stated goals and objectives and one individual chose discontinue services; case management and mobile PR were recommended with case management obtained.
-Two of the three drug and alcohol hospitalizations were for the same individual, both admissions lasting approximately two weeks.
-The individual resumed PR services with limited engagement and did not follow up with discharge instructions regarding outpatient D&A services.
-PR staff collaborated with the individual to revise goals and objectives to work toward their chosen goal of alcohol reduction but ultimately the individual is not ready to make lasting changes.
-The other individual who chose drug and alcohol inpatient care, returned to PR with the intention of locating community based D&A services and obtain AA support, working with PR staff to revise objectives but did not follow through on plans and was later discharged from the program as they stopped attending.
-The individual was active with case management at the time who assisted them with locating community based D&A services.
-We continue to support, coach and teach members about advocacy and identifying relapse-related challenges.
-We promote partnerships with service providers and encourage relapse prevention, problem solving, decision making and personal safety skills within program activities and interventions.
+There were two hospitalizations in the last year, including one psychiatric hospitalization, zero drug and alcohol hospitalizations, and one medical hospitalization.
+The one hospitalization was completed under a 302 commitment.
+One member returned to PR after discharge to continue working on their stated goals and objectives and one individual chose to discontinue services.
+Case management and mobile PR were recommended, with case management obtained.
+We continue to support, coach, and teach members about advocacy and identifying relapse-related challenges.
+We promote partnerships with service providers and encourage relapse prevention, problem solving, decision making, and personal safety skills within program activities and interventions.